WesleyWong420/CTF-Writeups/iCTF 2022/rev/EZ1/README.md

 ### Static Analysis with Ghidra + Patching with BinaryNinja

-Disassemble the binary using `Ghidra` and look for the function `ReadPassword`.
+Disassemble the binary using `Ghidra` and look for the `main` function.

 ```
 undefined8 main(int param_1,long param_2)